craws/OpenAtlas/sphinx/source/form/date.rst

 .. toctree::

-CIDOC documentation: OA shortcuts OA8 (begins in) and OA9 (ends in)
+CIDOC based OpenAtlas shortcuts: OA8 (begins in) and OA9 (ends in)

 Date input fields in forms are initially hidden and can be shown with clicking on **Show** beside the **Date** label.

 To manage uncertainty in time up to 4 dates can be used: a time span for the beginning and a time span for the ending.

 .. image:: date.png